CJI, 4 top judges to heard PILs, according to new roster in Supreme Court

 Setback for Congress as SC rejects plea to stall staggered RS polls in Gujarat

-Besides these matters, Justice Mishra will also hear contempt of court, criminal and ordinary civil matters, admission and transfer matters of engineering, medical colleges and allocation of 15 per cent
+Besides these matters, Justice Mishra will also hear contempt of court, criminal and ordinary civil matters, admission and transfer matters of engineering, medical colleges and allocation of 15 per cent.

 All India quota in medical and engineering colleges.